ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 concepts added by the extraction program begin numbering at 500 and the new synonyms at 6000.

-The concepts added by Clarity are:
+The concepts added by ClarityNLP are:

 ================================ ===========================
 Concept Name                     Treecode